Milling is today a modern and continuous process with traditional skills

 Milling is a continuous process.
 Flour mills are operating 24 hours a day, seven days per week with infrequent maintenance shutdowns.
 Thus, millers must secure regular access to agricultural raw materials in the required quantity and quality.

 Food safety and quality have reached a very high standard in the EU.
 Flours vary in their composition and, broadly speaking, are defined by the quality of grain used in the grist prior to milling and by their rate of extraction.
-A typical European mill will produce hundreds of different types of flour using a wide range of home-grown and imported wheat.
+A typical European mill will produce hundreds of different types of flour using a wide range of home-grown and some imported high-quality wheat.
 Safety rules are known as the strictest in the world.

 Basic flour categories according to extraction rate